-But faint, she rises from the waxing gloom
+But faint, she rises from the waxing gloom—

-On scalloped half shell barque, borne on grey seas;
+On scalloped, half-shell barque borne on grey seas;

-Delivering her to shore with graceful ease.
+Deliver her to shore with graceful ease.

-Awaiting on the sands, the Horae Spring,
+Awaiting on the sands, fair Horae Spring

-Holds forth a flowered robe to cloak her form,
+Holds forth a flowered robe to cloak her form;

 On fainter breath, sweet virgin Aura sings,

-As roses ‘round her golden tress are blown.
+While roses ‘round her golden tresses swarm.

 So bright she shines from off that mythic shore,